vtwireless/crts/README.md

  doxygen
 ```

-Included in CRTS are scripts that build and install the libuhd and
-GNUradio from the latest tagged GitHub source files.
-To change the
-repository release tags you can edit uhd/uhd.tar.gz.dl and
-gnuradio/gnuradio.tar.gz.dl.

 If you are not building and installing libuhd and GNUradio from the CRTS
 scripts and you wish to use the versions installed by the Debian system